memgraph/mgconsole/README.md

 In [TRANSACTIONAL
 mode](https://memgraph.com/docs/memgraph/reference-guide/storage-modes#transactional-storage-mode-default),
-batching and parallelization might help, but since there are high chances for serialization errors, the execution times might be similar of even slower compared to the serial mode.
+batching and parallelization might help, but since there are high chances for serialization errors, the execution times might be similar or even slower compared to the serial mode.

 ### Memgraph in ANALYTICAL mode